-After the unforeseen volatility of 2020, CrowdStreet wanted to know how individual investors were thinking about real estate investing in 2021.
+After the unforeseen volatility of 2020, CrowdStreet wanted to know how individual investors were thinking about real estate investing in 2021 and beyond.
 CrowdStreet was able to conduct a survey with 1,200 respondents, one of the largest of its kind.
 The survey results provide an insightful commercial real estate outlook for 2021 and beyond.

 I’m particularly interested in their commercial real estate outlook given my existing 14 CRE investments worth roughly $500,000.
 Further, my main focus for 2021 is investing in private real estate investments given I dislike stock market volatility.